-What’s the ‘Inclusion Rider’ Frances McDormand Talked About in Her Oscar Speech?
+What’s the ‘Inclusion Rider’ Frances McDormand Mentioned in Her Oscars Speech?

 So: What the hell is an inclusion rider?
 A rider is an amendment or attachment to a contract that modifies its original intent without having to tear up the original document and start over from scratch.
 In the context of McDormand’s unforgettable and emotional moment at the podium at Hollywood’s Dolby Theatre — during which she exhorted “all the female nominees in every category, stand with me in this room tonight” — the “inclusion” portion seemed to be a plea to her peers to add a contractual clause to their deals going forward, requiring racial and/or gender equality on movie productions.

-Backstage at the Dolby, McDormand elaborated on what she said on stage.
+Backstage at the Dolby, McDormand elaborated on what she said onstage.
 “I just found out about this last week,” the actress told reporters.
 “It means you can ask for and/or demand at least 50 percent diversity in, not only casting, but also the crew.”

-Aside from being a moving made-for-TV moment, McDormand’s inclusion rider shout-out also fits into a movement begun in 2014 by Stacy L. Smith, Ph.D., director of USC Annenberg’s Media, Diversity & Social Change Initiatives.
+Aside from being a moving made-for-TV moment, McDormand’s inclusion-rider shout-out also fits into a movement begun in 2014 by Stacy L. Smith, Ph.D., director of USC Annenberg’s Media, Diversity & Social Change Initiatives.
 Smith wrote in a guest column for The Hollywood Reporter:

-In other words, reality.”
+In other words, reality.